 I would like to correct a misconception in your e-mail, however, so that you do not inadvertently pass on incorrect information.
-In 2000-01, before the closure of Capitola Elementary, there were 445 students at Main Street School.
+2000-01, before the closure of Capitola Elementary, there were 445 students at Main Street School.
 This year there are 452.
-Although there was a spike for a year or two after the closure when the population of the school went to 484, the closure of Capitola Elementary did not significantly increase the student population at the site.
-T did not significantly increase the student population at the site.
-The reason for the closure was declining enrollment in the district.
+Although there was a spike for a year or two after the closure when the population of the school went to 484, the closure of Capitola Elementary did not significantly increase the student population at the site. reason for the closure was declining enrollment in the district.

 I am glad that Ted was able to answer your question regarding the 2005 Resolution.
-The zoning of that piece of land as "public facilities" was a clerical error at the county at the time the adjacent property was acquired for Main Street School.
+The zoning of that piece of land as "public facilities"

+a clerical error at the county at the time the adjacent property was acquired for Main Street School.
 That piece of property was not under consideration for purchase by the district at that time and the Board and district has no plans to acquire the property.
 The 2005 Resolution was passed by the Board of Trustees that year to correct this clerical error.
 Indeed, even if there should be a good use for the property, acquiring new property at this time is not in the financial picture for the district.

-I came to the district in 1993, the year Main Street School opened.
-It is my understanding from information told to me at that time that the Parrish House was a historical landmark house and could not have been torn down for parking or other uses.
+I came to the district in 1993, the year Main Street School opened. is my understanding from information told to me at that time that the Parrish House was a historical landmark house and could not have been torn down for parking or other uses.
 The district purchased the property understanding that we would have to either restore the house, which would not be prudent for a school district to attempt, or sell it.